Warrington heavier than Lopez for title fight

 World champion Josh Warrington weighed in heavier than Luis Alberto Lopez for their IBF featherweight title fight at Leeds Arena on Saturday.

-Home favourite Warrington, looking to retain the belt he won in March this year, came in at 125.3lbs.
+Home favourite Warrington, looking to retain the belt he won in March this year, came in at 8st 95lb.

-Mexican Lopez, 29, weighed 124.3lbs as he looks to upset Warrington, 32, in front of an expected crowd of 9,000 in the Leeds fighter's home city.
+Mexican Lopez, 29, weighed 8st 88lb as he looks to upset Warrington, 32, in front of an expected crowd of 9,000 in the Leeds fighter's home city.

-Both weighed in below the 126lb limit.
+Both weighed in below the nine stone limit.

 Warrington knocked out Spain's Kiko Martinez earlier this year to become two-time IBF featherweight champion, having previously held the title between 2018 and January 2021.